fruchtzwerg/ngbasics/libs/polling/README.md

 ## Configuration

-The module allowes configuration of the polling interval as well as the delay until the first execution.
+The module allows configuration of the polling interval as well as the delay until the first execution.

 ### Module scope